litterat/litterat-pep/README.md

 }
 ```

-The bridge is registered with the context.
+The bridge is registered with the context prior to converting the target class.

 ```java
 // Create an instance object to be projected.